wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Abstract/Morphogenesis/Morphogenetic Fields.md

 			 Quantum field theory adds that each buoy type (e.g., electron, proton) corresponds to its own specific type of wave pattern in the ocean.

 By understanding "localized" in this way, you can see how specific charges or particles exist at definite points within a larger, continuous field.
-#### The Issue of Ordering or [[Abstract Mathematical Spaces#"Space" vs. "Spatial"|Spatial]]
+### The Issue of [[Abstract Mathematical Spaces#"Space" vs. "Spatial"|Spatial]] (i.e. structural) Causality and Energetic Causality
 Causes vs. Energetic Causes
-In these theories, physical phenomena are explained by a combination of fields and of energy, not in terms of energy alone.
-	Thus although energy can be regarded as the cause of change, the ordering of change depends on the spatial structure of the fields.
-		These structures have physical effects, but they are not in themselves a type of energy; they act as “geometrical” or spatial causes.
-			The radical difference between this idea and the notion of exclusively energetic causation is illustrated in the contrast between Newton’s and Einstein’s theories of gravitation: according to Newton, the Moon moves around the Earth because it is pulled toward it by an attractive force; according to Einstein, it does so because the very space in which it moves is curved.
-### Schrödinger Equation and Electromagnetism (Orbitals of Electrons)
 Within an electromagnetic field, electrical charges are localized, and through which electromagnetic radiations propagate as vibrational disturbances.
 	According to quantum theory, these disturbances are particle-like photons associated with discrete quanta of energy.
 		Third, in the quantum field theory of matter, subatomic particles are quanta of excitation of matter fields.
-			Each kind of particle has its own [[Fields|field]]: a proton is a quantum of the proton-antiproton field, an electron a quantum of the electron-positron field, and so on.
+			Each kind of particle corresponds to a specific [[Fields|field]]: a proton is a quantum of the proton-antiproton field, an electron a quantum of the electron-positron field, and so on.
+#### Energy -> Change; Spatial Structure -> Ordering of the Change
+==**In these theories, physical phenomena are explained by a combination of fields and of energy, not in terms of energy alone.**==
+	**Thus although energy can be regarded as the cause of change, the ordering of change depends on the spatial structure of the fields.**
+		These structures have physical effects, but they are not in themselves a type of energy; they act as “geometrical” or spatial causes.
+			The radical difference between this idea and the notion of exclusively energetic causation is illustrated in the contrast between Newton’s and Einstein’s theories of gravitation: according to Newton, the Moon moves around the Earth because it is pulled toward it by an attractive force; according to Einstein, it does so because the very space in which it moves is curved.
+#### Schrödinger Equation and Electromagnetism (Orbitals of Electrons)
 The possible ways in which the atoms can combine together are given by the Schrödinger equation of quantum mechanics, which enables the orbitals of electrons to be calculated in terms of probabilities; in the quantum field theory of matter these orbitals can be regarded as structures within the electron-positron field.
 	But since electrons and atomic nuclei are electrically charged, they are also associated with spatial patterns within the electromagnetic field, and hence with potential energies.
 		 Not all the possible spatial arrangements of a given number of atoms have the same potential energy, and only the arrangement with the lowest potential energy will be stable.